gbdev/pandocs/content/Video_Display.md

 identically as described above for Background Palettes.
-Note that four colors may be defined for each OBP Palettes - but only Color 1-3 of each Sprite Palette can be displayed, Color 0 is always transparent, and can be initialized to a don\'t care value.
-Note: Initially all sprite colors are uninitialized.
+Note that four colors may be defined for each OBP Palettes - but only Color 1-3 of each Sprite Palette can be displayed, Color 0 is always transparent, and can be initialized to a don\'t care value or plain never initialized.

+Note: All sprite colors are left uninitialized by the boot ROM, and are somewhat random.

 ### RGB Translation by CGBs

+![VGA versus CGB color
+mixing](VGA_versus_CGB.png "fig:VGA versus CGB color mixing"){width="150"}
-When developing graphics on PCs, note that the RGB values will have different appearance on CGB displays as on VGA monitors: The highest intensity will produce Light Gray color rather than White.
+When developing graphics on PCs, note that the RGB values will have different appearance on CGB displays as on VGA/HDMI monitors: The highest intensity will produce Light Gray color rather than White.
 The intensities are not linear; the values 10h-1Fh will all appear very bright, while medium and darker colors are ranged at 00h-0Fh.

 The CGB display will mix colors quite oddly, increasing intensity of only one R,G,B color will also influence the other two R,G,B colors.
 For example, a color setting of 03EFh (Blue=0, Green=1Fh, Red=0Fh) will appear as Neon Green on VGA displays, but on the CGB it\'ll produce a decently washed out Yellow.
+See image on the right.

 ### RGB Translation by GBAs